Lake Avery

 Lake Avery is a reservoir in Rio Blanco County, Colorado about 20 miles southeast of the town of Meeker.
 It also lies west of the unincorporated community of Buford.
 The reservoir is owned by Colorado Parks and Wildlife, and its dam impounds Big Beaver Creek, a tributary of the White River.
-Lake Avery is also called Big Beaver Reservoir, however it is unclear whether the name has changed or whether the reservoir just has two names.
+Lake Avery is also called Big Beaver Reservoir, but it is unclear whether the name has changed or whether the reservoir just has two names.

 State wildlife area

 The lake and a large area of land surrounding it are part of the 13,664 acre Oak Ridge State Wildlife Area.
 The wildlife area comprises six units or divisions, including the Bel Aire Unit, the Lake Avery Unit, the Oak Ridge Unit, the Jon Wangnild Unit, the Sleepy Cat Ponds Unit, and the Sleepy Cat Fishing Easement.
 The wildlife area offers deer, elk, rabbit, dusky (blue) grouse, dove, and waterfowl hunting, coldwater stream fishing, and camping, hiking, and wildlife viewing.
 The lake has two boat ramps.
 Lake Avery contains both rainbow and cutthroat trout.

 In 2018, due to dangerously high temperatures and low flow rates in the White River that endangered trout species, Colorado Parks and Wildlife began releasing water from Lake Avery to the White River for the first time since 2012.
 They were permitted to discharge water at a rate of 20 cubic feet per second for 120 days.